Healthdirect Free Australian health advice you can count on.

 Key facts

-• An aortic aneurysm is a bulge or weakness in your aorta (one of the main blood vessels in your body).
+• An abdominal aortic aneurysm is a bulge or widening in the lower part of your aorta (the main artery in your body).

-• The main treatment for small abdominal aortic aneurysms that are not causing symptoms is regular monitoring with ultrasound or CT scans.
+• The main treatment for a small abdominal aortic aneurysm that is not causing symptoms is regular monitoring with ultrasound or CT scans.

-• Surgery may be recommended for larger abdominal aortic aneurysms.
-This is because they are more likely to burst.
+• Surgery may be recommended for a large abdominal aortic aneurysm, because it is more likely to burst.

-• Ruptured (burst) abdominal aortic aneurysms are a medical emergency and need immediate treatment with surgery.
+• A ruptured (burst) abdominal aortic aneurysm is an emergency and needs immediate treatment with surgery.

 What is an aortic aneurysm?

-An aneurysm is a bulge or weakness in your blood vessel.
-When this happens in the aorta (one of the main blood vessels in the body), it’s called an aortic aneurysm.
+An aneurysm is a bulge or widening in your blood vessel.
+When this happens in the aorta (the main artery in the body), it's called an aortic aneurysm.

 The bulge in the aorta happens when part of your blood vessel wall grows weak.
-Aneurysms usually start small and then get bigger.
-They usually grow slowly.
+Aneurysms get bigger over time.
+The bigger the aneurysm, the faster it grows.

 Sometimes aneurysms burst and cause bleeding inside your body.
+This is called a ruptured aortic aneurysm.
 Because the aorta is such a large blood vessel, this can be very dangerous and is often fatal (causes death).

 What are the types of aortic aneurysm?

-The aorta is a blood vessel about the thickness of a garden hose.
-It carries blood from your heart through the centre of your chest and into your abdomen (tummy).
+The aorta carries blood from your heart through your chest and into your abdomen (tummy).

-Aortic aneurysms can form anywhere along the length of your aorta.
-But they are most common in the lower part.
-This is called an abdominal aortic aneurysm.
+Aortic aneurysms can form anywhere along the length of your aorta, but they are most common in the lower part that passes through your abdomen.
+This is called an abdominal aortic aneurysm (AAA).

 An aneurysm that forms in the upper part of your aorta (in the chest) is called a thoracic aortic aneurysm.